-Carrots, tomatoes, kale and avocados are four vegetables containing nutrients that may support a healthy immune system, while make mighty fine summer mocktails.
-They are loaded with a variety of phytocompounds, including beta carotene, lutein, lycopene, anthocyanins and phenolic acids, plus vitamins A, B9/ folate, C, E, minerals iron, potassium, magnesium, copper, zinc, glutathione and even essential fatty acid omega-3.
-Researchers believe these powerful nutrients have antioxidant and anti-inflammatory properties that may help strengthen the immune system, so pathogens cannot cause cell damage, inflammation and infection.
+Carrots, tomatoes, kale, and avocados are four vegetables containing nutrients that may support a healthy immune system while making mighty fine summer mocktails.
+They are loaded with a variety of phytocompounds, including beta carotene, lutein, lycopene, anthocyanins, and phenolic acids, plus vitamins A, B9/ folate, C, E, minerals iron, potassium, magnesium, copper, zinc, glutathione, and even essential fatty acid omega-3.
+Researchers believe these powerful nutrients have antioxidant and anti-inflammatory properties that may help strengthen the immune system, so pathogens cannot cause cell damage, inflammation, and infection.

 Carrots contain a healthy supply of beta carotene, lycopene and lutein, phenolic acids, and vitamins A and C.